xergioalex/flexbox-froggy-responses/README.md

-# Flexbox Froggy Responses
+# Flexbox Froggy Solutions

-Here you can find responses to Flexbox Froggy exercises from http://flexboxfroggy.com/.
+Here you can find solutions to Flexbox Froggy exercises from http://flexboxfroggy.com/.

 Also take a look to the following resources to learn more about flexbox: